Rennatts/Rennatts/README.md

 ### Hello guys, I´m Renata, a Brazilian software developer :brazil: :grinning:

-- I´m currently a front-end developer, but I also have an interest in Full Stack
+- I´m currently a front-end developer, but I also have an interest in Full Stack :blush:
 - I´m a self-taught developer :woman_technologist:
-- I'm self-taught in English
+- I taught myself English
-- - currently learning korean :kr:
+- I'm currently learning korean :kr:
 - I´m a very curious person, with the internet I believe I can learn everything I put my heart and soul into it
-- My goal is to write every week a blog post on Medium
+- I have a goal to write every week a blog post on Medium :page_facing_up:
-- some facts about me: I lived in South Korea :kr:, I have MSc in Logistics
+- Some facts about me: I lived in South Korea :kr:, I have MSc in Logistics :woman_student: and I love cooking :woman_cook:
+- I love the tech community :purple_heart: